 Don't skimp on finding the right moisturizer just because you're dry in some patches and oily in others.
-Even oily skin needs a moisturizer.
+Even oily skin can use a moisturizer.

 Look for Salicylic and Glycolic Acids

 Remember the salicylic acid we talked about early?
-It's an ingredient to take note of!
-"Use a product with salicylic and/or glycolic acids, which will keep pores clear and reduce pore size," explains Frank.
+It's an ingredient to take note of.
+"Use a product with salicylic and/or glycolic acids, which will keep pores clear," explains Frank.
 For an overnight treatment, he suggests using SkinCeuticals Glycolic 10 Renew Overnight ($80).

 Exfoliate Your Skin Regularly

 Another way to help combat excess sebum—and remove any buildup of oil on your t-zone—is to exfoliate.
 "Exfoliate your skin regularly, about two to three times per week," Frank says.
 Try Fresh's Umbrian Clay Pore Purifying Face Exfoliator ($33).

 Speaking of exfoliation, it's important to be gentle while doing so.
 Vargas recommends using a gentle scrub like her Exfoliating Mask ($75), since these products are hard to over-use and keep the skin nice and clean.
 "Apply the scrub to clean skin twice a week.
 Use gentle circular motions, with extra time spent on the oilier t-zone, for three minutes for effective exfoliation," she says.